 - Councils are implementing the Medium Density Residential Standards from the Resource Management (Enabling Housing Supply and Other Matters) Amendment Act.
 Christchurch City Council notified changes to its District Plan in March 2023.
 Selwyn and Waimakariri District Councils have incorporated changes into their district plan reviews as variations, with decisions expected mid-2023 for Selwyn and the last quarter of 2024 for Waimakariri. - Selwyn and Waimakariri District Councils are reviewing their district plans.
 For Selwyn, hearings are underway with decisions expected mid-2023.
-For Waimakariri, hearings will run from May 2023 to May 2024 with decisions expected late-2024. - Canterbury Regional Council is reviewing the regional planning framework for Canterbury.
-A new Regional Policy Statement is expected to be notified at the end of 2024.
-This process seeks to align the regional planning framework with national direction such as the National Policy Statement for Freshwater Management 2020, including Te Mana o te Wai.
-It also Regional Policy Statement, which includes a review of the airport-noise contours relating to Christchurch International Airport, mapping of highly productive land, and development of developing significance criteria for new greenfield areas; as well as the Regional Coastal Environment Plan and the Land and Water Regional Plan.
-This review will also continue to consider, and direct, how to manage urban growth in balance with activities that occur in the rural environment. - The Christchurch City Council is undertaking a Coastal Hazards Adaptation Framework with its coastal communities to create adaptive pathways to respond to coastal hazard risks.
-It is anticipated that this work will inform future changes to the District Plan.
-It is also anticipated that a new law 'the Climate Adaptation Act' will assist in responding to complex legal and technical issues associated with managed retreat when it is enacted.
+For Waimakariri, hearings will run from May 2023 to May 2024 with decisions expected late-2024. - Canterbury Regional Council is reviewing the Canterbury Regional Policy Statement, which includes a review of the airport noise contours and developing significance criteria for new greenfield areas; as well as the Regional Coastal Environment Plan and the Land and Water Regional Plan.
+This review will also continue to consider, and direct, how to manage urban growth in balance with activities that occur in the rural environment.

-Mahaanui Iwi Management Plan
+Mahaanui lwi Management Plan